-My great-uncle, the entertainer George Burns, always felt himself at a disadvantage in his business dealings because he lacked legal training, so he encouraged me to go to law school and become a lawyer.
+My great-uncle, the entertainer George Burns, encouraged me to go to law school and become a lawyer.

-The other details of my background can be simply stated: in addition to holding my law degree from Harvard Law School, I graduated magna cum laude from Harvard College.
-I am admitted to practice in New York and Connecticut, as well as a number of Federal Courts, and I have appeared frequently before trial and appellate courts in both states.
-I have been rated A-V (highest skills and ethical ratings) by the Martindale-Hubbell Law Service for more than 25 years.
-I have been married for nearly 40 years, and have two grown daughters.
-I have lived in New Canaan, Connecticut for 30 years and am a past Trustee of the New Canaan Country School.
+In addition to holding a law degree from Harvard Law School, I graduated magna cum laude from Harvard College.
+I am admitted to practice in New York and Connecticut.
+I have been rated A-V (highest skills and ethical ratings) by the Martindale-Hubbell Law Service for more than 30 years.